databricks/databricks-sdk-py/docs/workspace/sharing/shares.rst

         In the case that the share name is changed, **updateShare** requires that the caller is both the share owner and a metastore admin.

+        If there are notebook files in the share, the __storage_root__ field cannot be updated.

         For each table that is added through this method, the share owner must also have **SELECT** privilege on the table.
 This privilege must be maintained indefinitely for recipients to be able to access the table.
 Typically, you should use a group as the share owner.